orstavik/cloudflare-tutorial/docs/2_worker_tricks/HowTo_sessionIDCookie.md

 5. `Path=/my/path` is a path that limits the scope of the cookie.
 It consists of directory components, separated by the symbol `/`.
 A cookie is included in requests whose URI starts with the corresponding path components.
 If no attribute is set, the path is taken from the request URI.

-## HowTo: RememberMe or ForgetMe or Rolling cookies?
+## WhatIs: RememberMe or ForgetMe or Rolling cookies?

+> Session cookies are removed when the client shuts down.
+>
 To make the browser either forget the session when the browser window closes, or remember the user's login even while the browser is shut down, use the `Max-age` attributes on `Set-Cookie`.
 The value of `Max-Age` is a TTL number in seconds after last `Set-Cookie` directive in a response.

 > `Expires` is an older alternative to `Max-Age`.
 It require a more complex Date UTC format value (`new Date().toUTCString()`), and is always overridden by `Max-Age` when both attributes are set.